-The GarageBand alternatives featured here let you create pure musical masterpieces via your PC.
+The GarageBand alternatives featured here allow you to create pure musical masterpieces via your PC.
 They each slide to the forefront armed with a whole slew of exciting attributes that should have any musician or acoustic enthusiast grinning from ear to ear.
-Now while the software in question is solely fashioned to please Mac and iOS device owners, the options we’ve mentioned here go beyond that particular niche and attempt to satisfy audiophiles who prefer a different system altogether.
+GarageBand is solely fashioned to please Mac and iOS device owners, the options we’ve mentioned here go beyond that particular niche and attempt to satisfy audiophiles who prefer a different system altogether.

 1 – FL Studio:

 Looking for an impressive package that houses all the things you need to produce great sounds?
-Well, we suggest you try your hand at this particular gem.
+Well, we suggest you try your hand at FL Studio.
 It comes packed to the hilt with features that allow you to record, compose, edit, arrange, mix and master professional quality music.
-Some of the attributes read as synthesizer and effect plugin hosting, multi-track audio recording, sequencing and real-time audio effects.
+Some of the attributes read as synthesizer and effect plugin hosting, multi-track audio recording, sequencing, and real-time audio effects.

-The Windows-compatible software comes in the form of 4 flavors which starts at $49 namely, Signature bundle, Producer edition, Fruity edition and Express.
+The Windows-compatible software comes in the form of 4 flavors which start at $49 namely, Signature bundle, Producer edition, Fruity edition, and Express.
 And if you’re an Apple aficionado, you’ll be glad to know that there are applications created especially for the iPhone/iPod touch and iPad priced at just under $16 and $20, respectively.

-Noted to be a multi-track recording workstation and music production program, the option in question forays onto the scene with tons of music loops, virtual instruments and audio effects.
+Noted to be a multi-track recording workstation and music production program, Acoustica Mixcraft forays onto the scene with tons of music loops, virtual instruments, and audio effects.
 Create your acoustic masterpieces by remixing tracks, adding effects and scores, and composing music with MIDI clips and 11 built-in virtual instruments.
 Once you’re done with your composition, you’ll be left with a polished piece of aural art.

 3 – LMMS: